Convince me: Why should I use Pact?

 Additional utilities can also take advantage of the resulting files, such as testing tools.
 Potentially, for example, we could use vendor extensions to document this extra metadata that is captured in our spec.
 This is one way the two projects could come together.

-If you are using Swagger, maybe take a look at Swagger Request Validator, a plugin developed at Atlassian that aims to unify these worlds.
+If you are using Swagger, consider using Swagger Mock Validator, a plugin developed at Atlassian that aims to unify these worlds.

 ...but I already have an end-to-end (E2E) integration suite that runs for an hour?